View submissions on the final report on the APVMA’s cost recovery arrangements.

-All stakeholders are invited to provide submissions to the Department of Agriculture by 24 October 2014.
+All stakeholders were invited to provide submissions to the Department of Agriculture by 24 October 2014.

 Objectives and scope